 4. Fix Some Errors

-What should you do if your PC is powering on but you get a black screen that says something like "NTLDR Is Missing" or "Operating System not found" or other messages?
+What should you do if your PC is powering on but you get a black screen that says something like "NTLDR Is Missing" or "Operating System not found"?

-5 Perfect Solutions to Getting Missing Operating System Back
+- Here Are 5 Perfect Solutions to Missing Operating System

-Windows Starts and Blue Screens or Freezes
+Windows Starts and Displays Blue Screens or Freezes

 Of course, there are other error messages you might encounter when PC won't boot, such as Black Screen of Death, Boot Device Not Found, etc.